 Video: Memories: Lidstrom first European captain to win Cup

 2011: Alexandre Burrows scores 11 seconds into overtime to give the Vancouver Canucks a 3-2 victory against the Boston Bruins in Game 2 of the Final at Rogers Arena and a 2-0 lead in the best-of-7 series.
 Burrows matches the second-fastest overtime goal in Stanley Cup Playoff history, equaling J.P.
 Parise of the New York Islanders in 1975.
-Forward Mark Recchi's second-period power-play goal gives Boston a 2-1 lead and puts the 43-year-old into the record book as the oldest player to score a goal in the Final.
+Mark Recchi's second-period power-play goal gives Boston a 2-1 lead and puts the 43-year-old into the record book as the oldest player to score a goal in the Final.

 2014: Justin Williams scores 4:36 into overtime to give the Los Angeles Kings a 3-2 win against the New York Rangers in Game 1 of the Final at Staples Center.
-Rangers defenseman Dan Girardi puts the puck on the stick of Kings center Mike Richards, who finds Williams alone in the slot for a shot that beats goaltender Henrik Lundqvist to the stick side.
+Rangers defenseman Dan Girardi puts the puck on the stick of Kings center Mike Richards, who finds Williams alone in the slot for a shot that beats goalie Henrik Lundqvist to the stick side.
 It's the eighth goal of the 2014 playoffs for Williams; they've all come in Kings victories.

 2016: The San Jose Sharks win a Stanley Cup Final game for the first time in their 25-year history when rookie Joonas Donskoi scores at 12:18 of overtime for a 3-2 victory against the Pittsburgh Penguins in Game 3 at SAP Center.
-Donskoi becomes the sixth rookie to score an overtime goal in the Final when he circles the net and beats goaltender Matt Murray over the shoulder to the short side.
-San Jose goaltender Martin Jones gives Donskoi the chance to be the overtime hero by making 40 saves.
+Donskoi becomes the sixth rookie to score an overtime goal in the Final when he circles the net and beats Matt Murray over the shoulder to the short side.
+San Jose goalie Martin Jones gives Donskoi the chance to be the overtime hero by making 40 saves.